thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

     * add an argument to launch pdb after loading the dataframe and printing a few instructions on how to use it
     * better display of the stats using rljust etc
     * implement a two letter shortcut code to answer importance and time at the same time?
-    * implement an undo function : simple : just save the dictionnary of each pair during the 10 reviews and roll them back one by one
+    * implement an undo function : simple : just save the dictionnary of each pair during the last few reviews and roll them back one by one
     * use type hints from the beginning and mypy
     * answer to this guy https://www.lesswrong.com/posts/54Bw7Yxouzdg5KxsF/how-do-you-organise-your-reading
     * when stable: talk about it on psionica, then lesswrong